Banana Oatmeal Chocolate Chip Cookies (Gluten-Free)

 - In a large bowl, mix the rolled oats, almond flour, salt, and baking soda together with a fork.

-- In another bowl, mix the vanilla, egg, coconut sugar and mashed banana together with a fork until well mixed.
-Add the melted coconut oil and mix again.
+- In another bowl, mix the vanilla, egg, sugar, mashed banana and oil together with a fork until well mixed.

 - Pour the bowl of dry ingredients into the bowl of wet ingredients and mix until fully blended.